 Accredited providers are required to submit learner completion data via PARS for each activity registered as meeting each board's requirements.
 We encourage you to submit learner data as soon as possible after the activity is completed, so that the board can apply the credits to physicians' records.
 Learner data submission methods include web services, batch upload, and manual data entry.

-- Learner completion data for CME that Counts for ABP MOC should be submitted to PARS by December 1, 2018.
-All ABP MOC learner completion data should be submitted within 30 days of activity completion, and learner data for ABP activities conducted after December 1 should be entered immediately in order to allow ABP diplomates with cycles ending in 2017 to meet MOC requirements and re-enroll by established deadlines.
+- Learner completion data for CME that Counts for ABP MOC should be submitted to PARS by December 1.
+All ABP MOC learner completion data should be submitted within 30 days of activity completion, and learner data for ABP activities conducted after December 1 should be entered immediately in order to allow ABP diplomates with cycles ending that year to meet MOC requirements and re-enroll by established deadlines.

-- Learner completion data for CME that Counts for ABA, ABIM, and ABPath MOC and Continuing Certification should be submitted to PARS by December 31, 2018.
+- Learner completion data for CME that Counts for ABA, ABIM, ABO, ABOHNS, and ABPath MOC and Continuing Certification should be submitted to PARS by December 31.

 Accredited providers within the ACCME System may use the relevant board's badge or logo to identify and promote CME activities that are registered for their MOC or Continuing Certification program.
 Use of the badge or logo is optional and may appear on any activity materials, brochures, and announcements that promote CME activities that also earn MOC or Continuing Certification credits.
 Accredited providers may determine the size and placement of the badge or logo; however, providers are not permitted to make changes to the badge or logo.
 Please see each board's page for the badge or logo and additional information on its use.